netz98/n98-magerun2/README.md

 ![n98-magerun Logo](.github/doc/magerun-logo.png)

-The n98 magerun cli tools provides some handy tools to work with Magento from command line.
+The n98 magerun CLI Tools provides some handy tools to work with Magento / Mage-OS / Adobe Commerce from command line.

 > The swiss army knife for Magento developers, sysadmins and devops